Alain Musikanth, President

 Alain is a barrister practising from Francis Burt Chambers in commercial litigation with a particular focus on professional liability and regulation, insurance and contentious tax matters.

 Since commencing practice over 20 years ago, Alain has appeared as both lead and junior counsel in a wide range of contested matters in a variety of Courts and tribunals.
-He has acted in complex commercial litigation, and has sat as an arbitrator and as a mediator.
+He has acted in complex commercial litigation, and has sat as both a mediator and as an arbitrator.

 Before commencing practice at the Western Australian Bar in early 2007 Alain was special counsel in the commercial litigation division of Corrs Chambers Westgarth.
 Before joining Corrs in 2001 he practised as a barrister in Cape Town, South Africa.

-Alain holds the degrees Bachelor of Arts, Bachelor of Laws and Master of Laws from the University of Cape Town, is a member of the Chartered Institute of Arbitrators (MCIArb) and a fellow of the Tax Institute of Australia (FTI).
-He was an inaugural director of Law Access Ltd, is a member of the Law Society’s Ethics and Brief Editorial Committees and current convenor of the Society’s Professional Standards Scheme Committee.
+Alain holds the degrees Bachelor of Arts, Bachelor of Laws and Master of Laws from the University of Cape Town.
+He was an inaugural director of Law Access Ltd, is a member of the Law Society’s Ethics and Brief Editorial Committees, convenor of the Society’s Professional Standards Scheme Committee and co-convenor of the Society’s Education Committee.

 Hayley Cormann, Senior Vice President